facebook/react-native-website/docs/new-architecture-playbook.md

 _(Please note that this setup requires you to have the React Gradle Plugin configured in the prerequisite step)._

-There are two arguments that are required:
+There are three arguments that are required:

 - `reactRoot`: Reference to the `react-native` package root.
 Usually located inside `../node_modules/react-native`.
 For third-party NPM libraries that are installed in `node_modules`, this will be `../react-native`.
 - `jsRootDir`: Reference to the directory that contains the JavaScript specs for this library.